de-tu-dresden-inf-lat/evee/README.md

 ## About Evee
 Evee is developed at the [Chair of Automata Theory at TU Dresden](https://tu-dresden.de/ing/informatik/thi/lat "https://tu-dresden.de/ing/informatik/thi/lat").
 Evee is a Java library and collection of Protégé plugins that support ontology engineers by explaining reasons for (missing) entailments in OWL ontologies.
+- Version 0.5 adds support for Protégé 5.6.0 and Java 11.
+It also introduces significantly easier to use build and release workflows.
 - Version 0.4 introduces new proof generators for fragments of OWL 2 EL using the graph reasoning engine [Nemo](https://github.com/knowsys/nemo), which are described in the paper

   C. Alrabbaa, S. Borgwardt, P. Herrmann, M. Krötzsch: **The shape of EL proofs: A tale of three calculi**, in: P. Koopmann, Y. Ibáñez-García, (Eds.), Proceedings of the 38th International Workshop on Description Logics (DL), CEUR Workshop Proceedings, Opole, Poland, 2025.
 To appear.